Since 1973, the Credit One Charleston Open has been a pioneer in women's professional sports

 The first champion, Rosie Casals, received a check for $30,000, which was the largest prize money payout awarded to a woman that year.
 Even more remarkably, the tournament was the first women’s event to be broadcast on network television.
 Players who participated in 1973 still have fond memories of the significance of this occasion.
 Billie Jean King remarked that the final between Rosie Casals and Nancy Richey was not the best played match due to the nervousness of both players, but every player there knew that it was a historic day in women’s sports.
 In 2001, the tournament made a bold move to secure its success for the future.

-After 28 years in Hilton Head, it relocated to a new home in Charleston, South Carolina.
-This partnership between the City of Charleston and Family Circle magazine was the first of its kind in women’s tennis.
+After 28 years in Hilton Head, the tournament relocated to a new home in Charleston, South Carolina.
+The partnership between the City of Charleston and Family Circle magazine was the first of its kind in women’s tennis.
 Family Circle magazine was the first title sponsor to partner with city and county municipalities to build a tennis facility of this stature.
-The state-of-the-art facility not only serves as the home for one of the Premier Events in the WTA, but also provides residents of the greater Charleston area access to one of the finest tennis facilities in the southeast.
+The state-of-the-art facility not only serves as the home for one of the WTA Tour’s premier events but also provides residents of the greater Charleston area access to one of the finest tennis facilities in the southeast.